 What we don’t: Still not a standout in cooking space or build quality.

 Where does the Selkirk 540+ fall short of its competitors?
-The first knock is cooking space, which is a couple inches smaller than what you get with both the Everest 2X and Ignite Plus (21.4 in. vs. 25.2 and 23 in., respectively).
-Plus, the Ignite can be connected to other Eureka or Jetboil stoves to increase efficiency and speed when cooking more intricate meals.
+The first knock is cooking space, which is a couple inches smaller than what you get with the Everest 2X (21.4 in. vs. 25.2 in.).
+The Jetboil Genesis can also be connected to other Jetboil stoves to increase efficiency and speed when cooking more intricate meals.
 Finally, some users have reported issues with the igniter and general build quality, but no stove is perfect, and the Selkirk is reasonably dependable and well built for the price.
 Of note: GSI also sells the stove in a 460+ model for $120, which also features two 14,000-BTU burners but in a smaller, more compact design that sacrifices some cooking space.

 See the GSI Outdoors Selkirk 540+